Where does Fazer's cocoa come from?

 Why haven't you achieved your goal yet?
 Why is it taking so long to achieve the goal?

-We have set clear goals for ourselves.
-Achieving them demands considerable development in sourcing and the supply chain.
+We have set ourselves clear goals.
+Achieving them demands considerable development in sourcing and in the supply chain.
 We are committed to this work, and we are ready to invest resources in it to effect genuine changes together with our partners.
-This takes time, and we still have a lot of work to do, even after we've reached our current goal.
+This takes time, and we still have a lot of work to do, even after we've reached our current goals.

 There have been concerns about the adequacy of the cocoa supply in the future.
 Do you perceive this as a threat to Fazer?

 In the long term, it is a risk to all companies that use cocoa.
-Factors such as climate change, the ageing farmer population and urbanisation all have effects on cocoa production and thereby on supply.
+Factors, such as climate change, the ageing farmer population and urbanisation all have affect cocoa production and, thereby, cocoa supply.
 This is one of the reasons why Fazer is working towards a more sustainable cocoa sector.